PattersonOfficial/lema-ai-test/README.md

 4. Set environment variables in a `.env` file (see `.env.local.example`).
 5. Start the development server with `npm run dev`.
 6. Build the client side with `npm run build`.
+7. Test the components with `npm run test`

 The client should now be accessible at `http://localhost:5173`.